diku-dk/futhark-book/parallel-cost-model.rst

 :math:`\sqrt n`.

-Unfortunately, Futhark does not presently support recursion, thus, one needs to use a construct instead to implement the sieve.
+Unfortunately, Futhark does not presently support recursion, thus, one needs to use a :math:`\fw{loop}` construct instead to implement the sieve.
 A Futhark program calculating the number of primes below some number :math:`n`, also denoted in the literature as the :math:`\pi` function, is shown
 below: